 The Hestra Merino Wool Liner uses 100% wool to take advantage of this amazing natural material and its superb properties.
 It seems fitting to be on a wind swept mountain and using wool to protect yourself just like the sheep themselves.

 Merino Wool absorbs more than its weight in water so it feels dry to the touch even when holding some moisture.
 It does this by storing the moisture on the inside of the merino fibre.
-Naturally UV protective the merino wool protects the user from harmful sun rays and with the backs of the hands normally getting some of the worst roasting its nice to know that the liners help with this too.
+Naturally UV protective the merino wool protects the user from harmful sun rays.
+Consequently the back of the hand normally getting some of the worst roasting.
+Therefore it’s nice to know that the liners help with this too.

-The fit of the liners is spot on but make sure you get the right size as if its too loose then you wont get the grip you seek.
+The fit of the liners is spot on.
+Above all make sure you get the right size as if its too loose then you wont get the grip you seek.

 The finish is excellent with the seams at the finger tips sitting just above the finger pad so it doesn’t interfere with your feel.